acriptis/bert_ner_tf_serving_estimator/README.md

+# bert_ner_tf_serving_estimator

+Repositiory with experimental code for solving NER (Named Entity Recognition) task with BERT (Bidirectional Encoder Representations from Transformers) and CRF (Conditional Random Fields).

-Use cases of the project:
+## Use cases of the project
-1. If you want to reuse ready-to-go model of BERT for NER in TF Serving stack
+1. If you want to reuse ready-to-go model of BERT for NER prediction in TF Serving context.
-2. If you want to train your own model from tfrecord
+2. If you want to train your own NER-model or uptrain existing.
-3. If you have your own BIO dataset
+3. If you have your own BIO dataset and would like to fit the model for it.

 # Reuse BERT NER model for Predictions
 ## Reuse with TF Serving